Félicité de La Mennais: Essai sur l'indifférence en matière de religion

 The first volume of his great work, Essai sur l'indifference en matière de religion, or Essay on Indifference in Matters of Religion, appeared in 1817 and established his reputation throughout Europe.
 He became, according to Lacordaire, "a humble priest with all the authority once enjoyed by Bossuet".
 His experience of Napoleon persuaded him that the state had no right to interfere in religion.
 Lamennais denounced religious indifference by the state and toleration while advocating for a restoration of the pre-Revolutionary authority of the Catholic Church.
 He contended that private judgment, introduced by Martin Luther into religion, by Descartes and Leibniz into philosophy and science, and by Rousseau and the Encyclopedists into politics, had resulted in practical atheism and spiritual death.
 He asserted that ecclesiastical authority, founded on the absolute revelation delivered to the Jewish people, but supported by the universal tradition of all nations, was the sole hope of regenerating the European communities.

 Three more volumes (Paris, 1818–1824) followed and met with a mixed reception from the Gallican bishops and monarchists, but with the enthusiastic support from the younger clergy.
 Three Roman theologians examined his work and Pope Leo XII gave it his formal approval.
-Lamennais visited Rome at the pope's request.
-He was offered but refused membership in the College of Cardinals.
+Leo XII held Lamennais in high personal regard having a portrait of him hung in his private chambers.
+When the later visited Rome in 1824 Leo offered him a Vatican apartment and in 1828 a cardinalate, which Lamennais declined.
+According to Cardinal Nicholas Wiseman before the full consistory he said that Lamennais was " a distinguished writer, whose works had not only rendered eminent services to religion, but rejoiced and astonished Europe."
+However, some believe that the quote was actually about the historian John Lingard.

 Lamennais also published works of piety, for example, a widely read French version of The Imitation of Christ with notes and reflections (1824), Guide du premier âge, Journée du Chrétien, and Recueil de piété (1828).
 The failure of a publishing house aimed at spreading this pious literature resulted in his own financial ruin.